jamulussoftware/jamulus/src/res/homepage/manual.md

 The buffer delay setting is a fundamental setting of the Jamulus software.
 This setting has influence on many connection properties.
 Three buffer sizes are supported:

-- 64 samples: This is the preferred setting since it gives lowest latency but does not work with all sound cards.
+- 64 samples: This is the preferred setting since it provides the lowest latency but does not work with all sound cards.
-- 128 samples: This setting should work on most of the available sound cards.
+- 128 samples: This setting should work for most available sound cards.
 - 256 samples: This setting should only be used if only a very slow computer or a slow internet connection is available.

 Some sound card drivers do not allow the buffer delay to be changed from within the Jamulus software.